riffomonas/RR_R25_2014/research_plan.md

 * Incoming:
   * Knowledge: At least a general familiarity with scientific method and microbiome research
+  * Conceptually difficult: A lack of reproduciblity indicates bad science or fraud
+  * Misconceptions:
-  * Held ideas: Data and methods should be shrouded to protect research group from competitors
+    * Data and methods should be shrouded to protect research group from competitors
-  * Misconceptions: A lack of reproduciblity indicates bad science or fraud
+    * Their lab doesn't put out results that are not reproducible

 * Learning goals:
   * Primary: Understand that reproducible research refers to the ability of